-The MAT joined forces with the Emsworth Maritime and Historical Trust (EMHT) and Chichester and District Archaeology Society (CDAS) to help lead volunteers who spent a soggy and cold January and February in 2008 surveying abandoned oyster beds on the Emsworth foreshore.
-Volunteers spent long hours on the foreshore racing to record the remains of the beds ahead of the rising tide.
+In 2008 the MAT joined forces with the Emsworth Maritime and Historical Trust (EMHT) and Chichester and District Archaeology Society (CDAS) to work with volunteers to survey abandoned oyster beds on the Emsworth foreshore.

-Volunteers were given a day of foreshore fieldwork and survey training by the MAT and a guidance manual was created to assist them in the archaeological survey of the beds.
+Volunteers were trained by the MAT and a guidance manual was created to assist them in the archaeological survey of the beds.
 The team recorded numerous beds, the positions of which were recorded with sufficient accuracy to identify the original pond owners from historic maps.
-The project culminated in a special display on the oyster industry at the Emsworth Museum that incorporated volunteers plans and records of the site.
+The project culminated in a special display on the oyster industry at the Emsworth Museum that incorporated volunteers’ plans and records of the site.

 Click here for a copy of the project report.

 This project developed a better understanding of the impact of bait digging on archaeological artefacts and deposits.
 There is a lack of understanding of the impact of this potentially damaging activity on a national scale.
 During previous work in Chichester Harbour at the southern end of the Wadeway disturbance from bait digging had been recorded.
 This had left an area heavily truncated and damaged and sediments containing archaeological material had been disturbed.